Timber Frame Vs SIP Construction: What's Best For Your Self Build

 Build Smarter, Live Greener — with EPC

-Whether you choose timber-frame or SIPs, the real magic happens when you pair your build with the right renewable systems.
-At EPC, we specialise in integrating heat pumps, underfloor heating, solar PV, and MVHR into new builds—helping you create a home that’s warm, efficient, and future-proof.
+Whether you choose timber-frame or SIPs, the magic happens with renewable energy integration.
+At EPC, we specialise in heat pump, underfloor heating, solar PV, and MVHR installations.
+We'll help you build a home that’s warm, efficient, and future-proof.

 Don’t leave your energy efficiency to chance.
 Talk to us today about how EPC can help you design and deliver a home that works for you and the planet from day one.